ethcatherders/EIPIP/All EIPIP Meetings/Meeting 007.md

 OK, so we're all there.
 We're saying that there might need to be new tools in order to make that happen.
 We're also saying there might need to be, or that there is value in having some type of asynchronous coordination beyond the AllCoreDevs Gitter chat for people who are in different time zones, and that there might be tools we need to bring up to do that.
 I think I got that all right.
 Is there anything I got wrong?

 **Pooja Ranjan**
-We already have existing tools.
+Probably, we already have existing tools.
 We just need to enforce the acceptance and implementation of that.
-We have a discussion port on the implementation.
+We have a discussion forum, the Eth Magicians.
 In my understanding, most of the EIPs are there, and they are referred to be as a point of discussion.
-But sometimes what happens is the discussion shifts to the pull request.
+But sometimes what happens, the discussion shifts to the pull request.
 And there we lost the track.
-So if we can make our standard process a standard place, that this is it, and this is where you need to go, and we refer the link in AllCoreDev meetings that might bring all the information to one place.
+So if we can make a standard process, a standard place, that this is it, and this is where you need to go, and we refer the link in AllCoreDev meetings, that might bring all the information to one place.

  **Hudson Jameson**
 And that would be a change to EIP 1.
 Because in EIP 1, we say you should probably use EthMagicians.
 But you can use Reddit and Issues and other stuff.